The Little Shop of Horrors: Legacy

 The film's popularity slowly grew with local television broadcasts throughout the 1960s and 1970s.
 Interest in the film was rekindled when a stage musical adaptation called Little Shop of Horrors was produced in 1982.
-It was based on the original film and was itself adapted to cinema as Little Shop of Horrors in 1986, and with another feature film remake announced in 2020.
-A short-lived animated television series, Little Shop, inspired by the musical film, premiered in 1991.
-It ran for one season on Fox Kids in 1991.
-Seymour and Audrey were depicted as 13-year-olds, and the plant, "Junior", was a rapping carnivorous prehistoric creature that sprouted from a fossilized seed.
-Each episode featured a few stylish music video sequences; Corman served as a creative consultant on the show.
+It was based on the original film and was itself adapted to cinema as Little Shop of Horrors in 1986.
+A short-lived animated television series, Little Shop, about a teenage boy and his giant talking plant, was adapted from the 1960 film, but incorporated elements from the musical.
+By 2024, Joe Dante and Roger Corman were working on a spinoff film to be titled Little Shop of Halloween Horrors.
+Dante was set to direct with Charles S. Haas writing the script.
+Corman, who died in May of that year, would have produced the film with Brad Krevoy.